What they do

 You may also need to obtain a High Risk Work Licence from WorkSafe if you are involved in work that is classified as high risk.

 In Western Australia, subcontractors carrying out construction work valued at more than $20,000 must be accredited or work under the supervision of someone who is accredited, as a registered building practitioner.
-Contact the Building Commission for more information.
+Contact Building and Energy for more information.